mr-ahmed-bayoumy/Azamon-Sales-PBI-Dashboard/README.md

 3. Discounts Are Eating Margins Without Driving Sales:
 - Our discount strategy isn't directed right but shrinking our profit without generating enough extra sales.

-4. Losing a Competitive Advantage:
+4. Turning a Lost Edge into an Advantage:
 - "Free Delivery" have become basic requirements and no longer a differentiator, customers simply expect it rather than seeing it as a reason to choose us.
+Instead we should focus on increasing "Prime" labled products.

 5. Big Growth Opportunity:
 - Only 29% of our products are "Climate friendly" giving us a great opportunity of targeting Eco-Friendly customer segment.